isabella232/ckanext-unhcr/docs/kobo.md

 # KoBo on RIDL

-If you a are a user with permission on (at least) one Data Container you will be able to create new datasets importing your surveys from KoBo.
+If you a are a user with permission on (at least) one Data Container you will be able to create new datasets importing your surveys from KoBoToolbox.

-To connect your RIDL account with your KoBo Toolbox account you can go to your dashboard ...
+To connect your RIDL account with your KoBoToolbox account you can go to your dashboard ...

 ![kobo at dashboard](imgs/kobo-at-dashboard.png)